dotnet/docs/docs/framework/network-programming/tls.md

 <a name="wcf-tcp-cert"></a>

-### For WCF using TCP transport security with Certificate Credentials
+### For WCF using TCP transport security with certificate credentials

 WCF uses the same networking stack as the rest of the .NET Framework.